jump-dev/JuMP.jl/docs/src/developers/style.md

 statement makes it harder to track where symbols come from and exposes the code to ambiguities when two modules export the same symbol.

-`using Foo: Foo` is an acceptable substitute for `import Foo`.
-It is only `using Foo` that must be avoided.

 Prefer `using ModuleName: x, p` to `import ModuleName.x, ModuleName.p` and `import MyModule: x, p` because the `import` versions allow method extension without qualifying with the module name.

+Similarly, `using ModuleName: ModuleName` is an acceptable substitute for `import ModuleName`, because it does not bring all symbols exported by `ModuleName` into scope.
+However, we prefer `import ModuleName` for consistency.

 ## Documentation